GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: Set up Group Publishing
+title: Set up group publishing
 date: 2020-06-20
 description: How to share ownership of your Chrome Web Store items with other developers.
 ---